 ORGANIZATION POLICY

 Livingston ESA offers longevity compensation to the following groups: Transportation, Livingston Intermediate Professional Staff Association members, and Livingston Educational Teacher Assistant Association.
-Employees with the years of service as noted below as of June 1st of any given year will be entitled to these additional longevity payments: on members, and th the years of
+Employees with the years of service as noted below as of June 1st of any given year will be entitled to these additional longevity payments:

 Υ ears of Service Longevity Payment

 5 -10 \$500

 LIVINGSTON EDUCATIONAL 1 1-15 \$1,000

 SERVICE AGENCY (ESA), MI 1 6-20 \$1,500

 2 1-24 \$2,000

 2 5+ \$2,500

-All longevity payments are subject to established performance-based provisions.
-Should an employee retire prior to June 1st, the longevity payment will be prorated based on the days worked of the scheduled workdays from the year in which the longevity was earned.
-That prorated amount will be paid out on their final check from the Agency. vill be prorated in which the
+All longevity payments are subject to established performance-based pro Should an employee retire prior to June 1st, the longevity payment will be based on the days worked of the scheduled workdays from the year in who longevity was earned.
+That prorated amount will be paid out on their find the Agency. vill be prorated in which the